 Tasmanian agriculture is also characterised by diversity, from intensive horticulture and dairying through to mixed cropping and livestock, and that has also been reflected in the programs supported, from pyrethrum and vegetables in PNG through to beef cattle in Vietnam.
 The Tasmanian Institute of Agriculture has research interests across the value chain from production to market, with particular expertise in intensive production systems based on irrigation.
 While the Tasmanian environment is temperate, researchers operate in a wide range of tropical lowland and highland environments in the Pacific Islands, PNG, Indonesia, Vietnam and elsewhere.
 A brochure summarising our activities is available here.

-The winners of our 2019 Student Award Recipients have been announced, congratulations to the 22 successful students from around Australia will soon experience international agricultural research and development first hand.
+Congratulations to the 22 successful applicants from around Australia who are receiving our 2019 awards to experience international agricultural research and development first hand.
+The TAS awardees are:

 Oliver Gales, University of Tasmania

 Research: Investigation of the development of commercial vegetable and fruit production in Timor-Leste

 Institute: The Crawford Fund (Tas) and Market Development Facility Timor Leste

 Research: Improving maternal and child nutrition through agriculture: designing, implementing and monitoring impactful projects